 - interstate wages.

-If you are in a group, you must still lodge your own annual return.
-You will need the following information to calculate your annual payroll tax:
+If you are part of a group, you must still lodge your own annual return.
+You will need the following information:

 - Queensland taxable wages